andrewnyr/doks/content/support.md

 * [Follow @statusflare_com on Twitter](https://twitter.com/statusflare_com) to learn about product announcements, new tutorials, and what's new with Statusflare.
 * Join our [Discord server](https://discord.gg/psfJKMCN4v) for help (or just to chat)!
-* Live chat with Statusflare developers is available directly from our dashboard or website.
+* Live chat with Statusflare developers is available directly from our [dashboard](https://dash.statusflare.com) or [website](https://www.statusflare.com).
+* Email our devs at: hello "at" statusflare "dot" com.

 In the future, we will have more support options.